-In mid-2020, we began to evaluate CB-0406, the active metabolite of arhalofenate, a pro-drug previously studied for chronic metabolic diseases, in a single and multiple ascending dose study in healthy subjects to establish its pharmacokinetics, safety and maximum tolerated dose.
+In 2020 we began to evaluate CB-0406, the active metabolite of arhalofenate, a pro-drug previously studied for chronic metabolic diseases, in a single and multiple ascending dose study in healthy subjects to establish its pharmacokinetics, safety and maximum tolerated dose.
 Decisions on any future development are contingent on it achieving a favorable profile with respect to safety and exposure.
+We believe CB-0406 may have utility in various inflammatory diseases and are currently exploring potential opportunities to advance development.